Reinforcement Learning in Different Phases of Quantum Control: Phases of Quantum Control

-Decreasing the total ramp time $T$ further, we find a second critical time $T_c\approx 0.6$.
+Decreasing the total protocol duration $T$ further, we find a second critical time $T_c\approx 0.6$.
 For $T<T_c$, $q(T)\equiv 0$ and the problem has a unique solution, suggesting that the infidelity landscape is convex.
 This \emph{overconstrained phase} is labelled $I$ in the phase diagram (Fig.~\ref{fig:phase_diag}a).
-For $T<T_c$, there exists a unique optimal protocol, even though the achievable fidelity can be quite limited, see Fig.~\ref{fig:phase_diag}b (i) and \href{http://physics.bu.edu/~pankajm/RLMovies/Movie-1.mp4}{Movie-(i)}.
+For $T<T_c$, there exists a unique optimal protocol, even though the achievable fidelity can be quite limited, see Fig.~\ref{fig:phase_diag}b (i) and \href{https://mgbukov.github.io/movies/RL_paper/Movie-1.mp4}{Video 1}.
 Since the state precession speed towards the equator depends on the maximum possible allowed field strength $h_x$, it follows that $T_c\to 0$ for $|h_x|\to\infty$.